EasterWorks/Cergs-Stealthchanger/Firmware/firmware-readme.md

 In your toolhead config, set the real nozzle offset (the result you get when running PROBE_CALIBRATE) as the z_offset value under [tool_probe tool#].
 When you have determined the needed gcode offset per the above information, set that as the gcode_z_offset value under [tool tool#].

+# Nozzle Offsets - X/Y Offset

+These offsets will entirely be done as gcode offset, particularly gcode_x_offset and gcode_y_offset values under [tool tool#].
+My typical approach is to slice a 20mmx4mm cube, starting with T0, and then insert a filament change to T1 once it reaches 2mm tall.
+When finished, you should mark which side of the cube was facing you when you pulled it off of the bed to maintain the orientation.

+When finished, the two sections will most likely be offset by a small amount.
+I use a digital depth gauge to determine just how offset these are and note that for both axiis.
+Once noted, enter the information for your gcode_x_offset and gcode_y_offset values as mentioned above.
+Remember; positive values move TOWARD the axis' travel limit.